Reciprocal relation of Schwinger pair production between $\textrm{dS}_2$ and $\textrm{AdS}_2$: Conclusion

 \section{Conclusion}

 We have exactly obtained the Schwinger production of spinors (spin-1/2 fermions) and scalars (spin-0 bosons) in a uniform electric field in the global coordinates of (A)dS$_2$ and compared the results with those in the planar coordinates.
-The Dirac and Klein-Gordon equations in a uniform electric field respect the symmetry SO(2,1) (SO(1,2)) in (A)dS$_2$ and have solutions in terms of hypergeometric functions, from which the Bogoliubov relations are found between the adiabatic vacua in two asymptotic regions and the mean numbers of Schwinger pair production of spinors and scalars are calculated in the in-out formalism.
-In the global dS$_2$ space, for instance, the spinor production rate per unit two volume has an invariant expression
+The Dirac and Klein-Gordon equations in a uniform electric field respect the symmetry SO(2,1) (SO(1,2)) in (A)dS$_2$ and have solutions in terms of hypergeometric functions, from which the Bogoliubov relations are found between the in- and out-vacua with asymptotic WKB (adiabatic) in- and out-states, and the mean numbers of Schwinger pair production of spinors and scalars are calculated in the in-out formalism.
+In the global dS$_2$ space, for instance, the mean number~(\ref{spinor_ds}) gives rise to the spinor production rate per unit two volume, which may have an invariant expression in terms of the Maxwell scalar, ${\cal F} = E^2/2$, and the scalar curvature, $R = 2 H^2$,